AryanThodupunuri/StockPricePrediction-KNN/README.md

 ## Data Collection

-We are using Quandl to fetch historical stock data for Tata Global:
+We are using Quandl to fetch historical stock data for our example stock, Tata Global:

 ```python
 data = quandl.get('NSE/TATAGLOBAL')